-Foster Orientations will be held on the 2nd and 4th Tuesday monthly.
+Foster Orientations will be held on the 2nd Tuesday monthly.
 Reservations can be made here to attend class.
 You must make a reservation to attend this class.
 Thank you.

 We are looking for good people willing to open both their homes and their hearts to help some of our animals in need of extra TLC before being placed for adoption.
 Some of these animals may simply need a quiet place to recuperate from an injury or illness, some may be mothers nursing their litters and some may just need extra socialization.
 Pets considered for foster care also include adoptable pets waiting for a permanent home.
 Above all, they all need a lot of love and support from anyone willing to give it to them!

 A foster parent provides a temporary home for one of our animals.
 The length of stay varies with each animal, as does the reason they are in need of foster care.
 The care and love received during this short time is vital to the animal’s overall well-being.

 All foster parents must be licensed by the Kansas State Department of Animal Health.
 HHHS will provide all food and supplies necessary, such as crates, bowls, etc. If the animal requires medical attention we will make arrangements with you to make sure the animal’s needs are met.